jasminekh96/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token can be stored on the local or session storage, the user can check the application to see if the token has been used/the login worked, and delete as they please.
+Token's appear when a user enters the correct login credentials.
+It's a form of authentication.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Using tokens and axiosWithAuth to create a secure server that requires login credentials.
+Using protected/private routes that kick you back to the login page if the credentials entered are incorrect.

 - [ ] Describe how web servers work.

+The computer is connected to the internet and stores codes from other websites and those are shared across the world at all times.
+Servers share info through domain names and URLs.
+And we have internet pipe things under the ocean that leac to other parts of the world.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+PUT is the 'U' in CRUD and stands for update.

 ## Project Set Up